bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 All images are marked up with alternate text descriptions, all acronyms, chapters, and sections are semantically structured and identifiable.
 Text can be resized or read aloud with full alternate image descriptions.
 For more information on using ebooks with visual impairments, check out [this link for apple devices](https://www.idownloadblog.com/2013/11/09/how-to-get-your-device-to-read-your-ibooks-to-you-in-ios-7/) or [this link for android devices](https://goodereader.com/blog/electronic-readers/good-e-reader-launches-audio-reader-for-android).

-## Why EPUB?

-We believe that the Truth and Reconciliation Commission of Canada's report should be as **accessible as possible to the all Canadians in a variety of formats**.
-With the popularity of e-readers and the affordances available via digital book formats (e.g. 'popover endnotes'), the author of this project feels that making a digital publication of the Commission report summary will provide significant utility and accessibility to all interested readers.
-A static PDF is simply not designed for a reflowable and accessible experience.

-EPUB is a broadly supported public standard for e-reading software with built-in support in software available on many operating systems and directly on many hardware e-readers such as Kobo and Nook.
-Furthermore, this format can be easily converted to other e-reader formats such as Amazon Kindle.

-Finally, EPUB is a format designed for semantic markup rather than optimized for pre-press like a PDF.
-EPUB and other derived e-reader formats allow screen-reading software and other accessibility devices to work more efficiently and with greater clarity for impaired users who wish to read the report.

 ## Current status of this project